PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 #####
 ```

 Lets do it!
 Make a new replit called "mario".
+Selct the C programming language.

 Now we could can print out the hashes manually using the below code. (write the below code).